Redshift weighted galaxy number counts: Fisher matrix study

 \section{Fisher matrix study}

 In this section, we describe the particulars of the Fisher analysis used to compare the Fisher information from the $C_\ell^\Delta$ and $C_\ell^\zeta$ angular power spectra, for two typical upcoming spectroscopic surveys.
 For a brief general overview of the Fisher analysis methods used, we refer the reader to appendix \ref{sec:fisherappendix}.
-For our analysis, we choose fiducial cosmological parameters consistent with the Planck 2018 results \cite{planck2018}, see Table \ref{table:Cparams}, and we forecast the constraining power of two different surveys on these standard cosmological parameters.
+For our analysis, we choose fiducial cosmological parameters consistent with the Planck 2018 results \cite{planck2018}, see Table \ref{table:Cparams}, and we forecast the constraining power on these standard cosmological parameters for two different surveys.
 We first present the two surveys and then investigate the distribution of the Fisher information between the conventional number counts, $C_\ell^{\Delta}$, the new variable, $C_\ell^{\zeta}$, and their cross-correlation.